RichCanvas3/MyOrgWallet/README.md

 <div align="center">
 <img src="./public/TrustPillars.png" height="300px" alt="Trust Pillars">

-**You know your business best and speak best to things like value and trust.**
+**You know your organization best and speak best to things like value.**
 *Let MyOrgWallet help organize that content and present a standardized trust score to third parties.*
 </div>